IamMradul/IamMradul/README.md

 ## 👨‍💻 About Me

-- B.Tech Computer Science Engineering student at Chandigarh University
-- Experience in backend development, cybersecurity fundamentals, and applied machine learning
+I’m a B.Tech Computer Science Engineering student at Chandigarh University, working across backend development, cybersecurity fundamentals, and applied machine learning.

-- Strong foundation in data structures, algorithms, and problem-solving
-- Focused on building secure, scalable, and maintainable software systems
+I focus on building secure, scalable, and well-structured software systems, with attention to clean code, performance, and reliability.

-- Hands-on experience with production-oriented projects and real-world use cases
-- Emphasis on clean code, performance optimization, and reliability
-- Security-conscious approach to software design and development
+I have a strong foundation in data structures, algorithms, and problem-solving, and enjoy applying these concepts to real-world, production-oriented projects.

+I follow security-conscious engineering practices and prefer designing systems that are robust, maintainable, and aligned with industry standards.

-I believe **security is not a feature — it’s a mindset**.
+> **Security is not a feature — it’s a mindset.**

----

 ## 🧠 Skills & Interests